chg60/phammseqs/README.md

 The only required argument is the path to a single multiple-FASTA file, for example:

-    phamerate my_genes.faa
+    phammseqs my_genes.faa

-This will perform pham assembly, and write each resultant pham to a FASTA file found in a new folder in the working directory called `phamerate__[day]_[month]_[year]` (this will resolve to the date on which pham assembly was performed).
+This will perform pham assembly, and write each resultant pham to a FASTA file found in a new folder in the working directory called `phammseqs__[day]_[month]_[year]` (this will resolve to the date on which pham assembly was performed).

 An alternate output path can be specified with the `-o` argument:

-    phamerate my_genes.faa -o ~/Desktop/phamerate_results
+    phammseqs my_genes.faa -o ~/Desktop/phammseqs_results

-This will do the same as before, the output files will be now found in `~/Desktop/phamerate_results` rather than the directory the program was invoked from.
+This will do the same as before, the output files will be now found in `~/Desktop/phammseqs_results` rather than the directory the program was invoked from.

 If your dataset is a pangenome or metagenome with many FASTA files (e.g. one file per genome), you can specify multiple input files by simply putting their paths one after the next:

-    phamerate genome1.faa genome2.faa genome3.faa ... genomeN.faa -o ~/Desktop/phamerate_results
+    phammseqs genome1.faa genome2.faa genome3.faa ... genomeN.faa -o ~/Desktop/phammseqs_results

 or if all these genomes are in the same directory:

-    phamerate /path/to/genome/fastas/*.faa -o ~/Desktop/phamerate_results
+    phammseqs /path/to/genome/fastas/*.faa -o ~/Desktop/phammseqs_results

-Each input file is treated separately, so you can even mix FASTA and Genbank flatfiles in the same run!
+Each input file is treated separately, so you can even mix FASTA and Genbank flatfiles in the same run:

-    phamerate /path/to/genome/fastas/*.faa /path/to/genome/genbanks/*.gbk -o ~/Desktop/phamerate_results
+    phammseqs /path/to/genome/fastas/*.faa /path/to/genome/genbanks/*.gbk -o ~/Desktop/phammseqs_results

-If you want to produce a multiple sequence alignment for each pham, the phamerate program can accomplish this using a local copy of the program `clustalo` - simply use the `-a`/`--align-phams` argument:
+If you want to produce a multiple sequence alignment for each pham, the phammseqs program can accomplish this using a local copy of the program `clustalo` - simply use the `-a`/`--align-phams` argument:

-    phamerate my_genes.faa -o ~/Desktop/phamerate_results -a -v
+    phammseqs my_genes.faa -o ~/Desktop/phammseqs_results -a -v

 The `-v` argument will make the program print progress messages to the console as it runs, for example: